ddadaal/simstate/README.md

 # Credits

-[unstated](https://github.com/jamiebuilds/unstated) - This tool is hugely inspired by unstated.
+[unstated-next](https://github.com/jamiebuilds/unstated-next) - This tool is hugely inspired by unstated-next.

 # License